2021 Tax Filing Season – What High Income Taxpayers Should Know About Filing Late Tax Returns

 The tax attorneys at the Law Offices Of Jeffrey B. Kahn, P.C. located in Orange County (Irvine), San Diego County (Carlsbad) and elsewhere in California are highly skilled in handling tax matters and can effectively represent at all levels with the IRS and State Tax Agencies including criminal tax investigations and attempted prosecutions, undisclosed foreign bank accounts and other foreign assets, and unreported foreign income.
 You can also check out the KahnTaxLaw Coronavirus Resource Center.
 Also if you are involved in cannabis, check out what a cannabis tax attorney can do for you.
 And if you are involved in crypto currency, check out what a bitcoin tax attorney can do for you.

-The IRS announced on August 31, 2021 that victims of Hurricane Ida that began on August 26, 2021 now have until January 3, 2022 to file various individual and business tax returns and make tax payments.
-This relief was announced with a focus on taxpayers in Louisiana.
-Then the IRS announced on September 8, 2021 that victims of Hurricane Ida in parts of New York and New Jersey that also get comparable relief.
-In its continued effort to help taxpayers, the IRS announced on September 9, 2021 that victims of Hurricane Ida in Mississippi now have until November 1, 2021, to file various individual and business tax returns and make tax payments.
+The IRS announced on December 20, 2021 that victims of this month’s tornados in parts of Illinois and Tennessee now have until May 16, 2022 to file various individual and business tax returns and make tax payments.
+This follows the announcement on December 14, 2021 that victims of the previous weekend’s tornados in Kentucky now have until May 16, 2022 to file various individual and business tax returns and make tax payments.

 IRS Tax Relief Details